holographicSol/communicator/COMMUNICATOR_0/README.md

 Communicator can uplink public ip changes per address book entry.
 Please note that to use uplink, the address book entry should contain a key and fingerprint so that the recipient can identify the sender and for security measures.
 There is also a global Uplink switch to enable/disable Uplink entirely.
+Uplink feature experimental and in development.
+My challenge to myself is central serverless com tool.

+UPNP:
+The router.
+Communicator intends to use a router to obtain public IP address via UPNP.
+This requires UPNP be enabled on the router.
+This to avoid using a '3rd person' to obtain the public IP address of your equipment.
+Root Description File.
+The root description cml file may change accross rebooting the router.
+The Communicator is designed to handle this by enumerating/re-enumerating the router automatically under certain circumstances in order to continue using the correct root description file url for UPNP communication with the router.

 Python version - 3.9